scherbakovdmitri/Youtube-analyzer/README.md

 # Youtube-analyzer
-Analyze YouTube subtitles (part of my PhD work)
+Analyze YouTube subtitles (part of my PhD work).

+**Current hosted version is available at** http://scherbakovdmitri.shinyapps.io/YouTube_analyzer/

 This is a Shiny app to download and save subtitles from YouTube playlists (specified by URL).
 After downloading you can analyze subtitles with quanteda plots.